 Mathilde sees herself as an artist who inspire women to find self-love.
 She sees her art as a message to the world: Break free and accept life, the near, the naked and the real.

 All women who have participated either as a model or as a viewer of Mathildes photographs, can get an opportunity to regain their joy of the body, through the art which calls for a deeper reflection of our true relationship with the body.

-The International reactions that followed and the number of politicians who was supportive, helped Mathilde Grafström’s exhibition forward.
-The police have since then expressed a more conciliatory attitude to Mathilde's art and finally she got the permission and the exhibition "Nude in the public space" was shown in one of the biggest public squares in Copenhagen from july-sep 2016.
-It was shut down in the end because of vandalism, but the artist is working on repairing it so it can travel the biggest cities in Europe in the nearest future as planned.
+The International reactions that followed the ban and the number of politicians who was supportive, helped Mathilde Grafström’s exhibition forward.
+The police have since then expressed a more conciliatory attitude to Mathilde's art and after 4 years of fight, she got the permission to exhibit her uncensored pictures at the public square in Copenhagen 2019.

 Shortly before the exhibition was realized in July 2016, Mathilde said: